 18 Summer Outfits to Wear on Repeat from Now Through Labor Day

-1. Short-Sleeve Blouse + Silk Skirt
+1. Short-sleeve Blouse + Silk Skirt

 An easy silk midi always looks effortlessly stylish, no matter what top you wear it with.
 That said, we love Coterie member Caroline Juen’s combination of a vacation-ready Hawaiian shirt and a slinky skirt.
-Slip into some flat sandals and you’re ready to stroll through the farmers’ market or picnic in the park, then you can swap them out for heels and statement earrings to head out for a fancier event like dinner or drinks.
+Slip into some flat sandals and you’re ready to stroll through the farmers market or picnic in the park, then you can swap them out for heels and statement earrings to head out for a fancier event like dinner or drinks.

-2. Printed Top + Loose White Pants
+2. Patterned T-shirt + Loose White Pants

 We love a good breezy dad pant, but they’re not always the easiest to style.
-We’ve found that French tucking a vibrantly patterned tee (or any top with uniue embroidery or beading) and opting for footwear that’s equally detailed is a surefire way to make the trend work for you.
+We’ve found that French tucking a vibrantly patterned tee (or any top with unique embroidery or beading) and opting for footwear that’s equally detailed is a surefire way to make the trend work for you.

-3. Billowing Maxi Dress + Sporty Sandals
+4. Billowing Maxi Dress + Sporty Sandals

 5. Lightweight Summer Whites